 Historical migrations of accounts

 Sage50 Canada allows you to transfer balances to new accounts on the close of year (transferring of opening balances).
-The history for these accounts will also be renumbered by Dataswitcher.
-Example: You have an old account 1250 which you have used in 2018, start of year 2019 you renumber this account to 1251, Dataswitcher will then also renumber the 2018 year for 1250 to 1251.
+QuickBooks Online does not support this as it does not support fiscal years so Dataswitcher closes the account off on the start of the financial year.
+Example: You have an old account 1250 which you have used in 2018, start of year 2019 you renumber this account to 1251.

 Financial start date

-In Sage50 Canada it is possible to choose a start day other than one.
-Ie. 14-01-2020 instead of 01-01-2020.
-Quickbooks does not support this.
-Please keep this in mind when you are checking your trial balance since they can profit and loss accounts can be off.
-In that case your retained earnings will also be off.
+In Sage50 Canada it is possible to choose a start day other than one. i.e.,14-01-2020 instead of 01-01-2020.
+QuickBooks Online does not support this.
+Please keep this in mind when you are checking your trial balance as it can cause profit and loss accounts to be off, resulting to retained earnings that is also off.

 Check your retained earnings

-In Sage50 you can setup an opening balance for an account.
-In some cases (especially when the file is relatively new - or you have never run a close of year before) Dataswitcher can not reconstruct the account used for creating that opening balance (often it is retained earnings).
-That is why Dataswitcher will create the opening balance transaction, and will send the net result to the retained earnings account in the destination system.
-You need to check your retained earnings post-migration to see if this agrees.
-In some cases, DS might use the opening balance equity account.
-You might need to transfer from that account into retained earnings to get the amounts to agree.
+In Sage50 Canada, you can set up an opening balance for an account.
+In some cases (especially when the file is relatively new - or you have never run a close of year before), Dataswitcher cannot reconstruct the account used for creating that opening balance (often it is retained earnings).
+Therefore, Dataswitcher will create the opening balance transaction and then, send the net result to the retained earnings account in the destination system.
+You need to check your retained earnings post-migration to see if the balances are aligned between your source and destination systems.
+In some cases, Dataswitcher may use the opening balance equity account and then, as a result, you will need to create an alignment journal that transfers the balance from that opening balance equity account to retained earnings.

 Departments and classes